 Fault Probable cause Action The control system does not work at all.
-The indicator light next to On/Off button on the user panel is not lit, even if you press On/Off.
+The indicator light next to On/Off button on the user panel is not lit, even if you push On/Off.
 Defective fuses.
-Replace faulty fuses in the: vehicle standard box relay box (See Description, Components, Fuse, Location) Check all the cable connections.
+1. Replace faulty fuses in the: - vehicle - standard box - relay box (See Description, Components, Fuse, Location) 2.
+Check all the cable connections.

 Description Components Fuse Location System main fuse Relay Box, Standard Box, Oil Cooler 40 A Located on the vehicle, were the crane is mounted.
 Fuse for all components controlled by the relay box.
-Hydraulic main control valve, stabiliser leg warning lamp, user interface, MUX box.
-Truck warning inter- face, Work lights.
+Hydraulic main control valve, stabiliser leg warning lamp, Remote control, user panel, MUX box.
+Truck warn- ing interface, Work lights.
 15 A Located inside the relay box 1.
-Fuse for all components connected to the stan- dard box.
-Hydraulic main control valve, stabiliser leg warning lamp, user interface, MUX box.
-Truck warning inter- face.
-10 A Located inside the stan- dard box 2.
+Fuse for all components connected to the standard box.
+Hydraulic main control valve, stabiliser leg warning lamp, user pan- el, MUX box.
+Truck warning interface.
+10 A Located inside the standard box 2.